 Intel is upset that Qualcomm is treating it like Intel treated AMD for years and years

-Chipzilla takes number, joins queue with Apple to kick Snapdragon biz in the balls
+Chipzilla takes number, joins queue to kick Snapdragon biz in the ball arrays

 Intel has backed Apple in the iGiant's almighty scrap with Qualcomm – which is trying to ban sales of iPhones and iPads in America.